srimarrivada/Redis-Commands/README.md

   ```
   Currently, it displays empty list as no Redis channels have not subscribed yet to the current Redis instance.

-  Now, open a new command prompt and run the following command to subscribe to `news:sports` and `news:tech` channels:
+  Now, open a new command prompt and run the following command to subscribe to channels with `orders:*` pattern:
   ```
   redis-cli psubscribe orders:*
   ```